310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 For some reason, I was given incorrect information that Kanata had been enshrined as a god by a local Okinawan religious group.

-That misinformation was conveyed to everyone in Akatsuki from me, and so Kanzaki-kun acted rashly to hurry and confirm the truth — that's how we got here.
+That misinformation was conveyed to everyone in Akatsuki from me, and so Kanzaki-kun acted rashly to hurry and confirm the truth — that’s how we got here.
 {% endbubble %}

 {% bubble Midori worried0 %}